Double layer in ionic liquids: capacitance vs temperature: Results and discussions

-Fig.~\ref{fig:FIG3}(d)--(e) shows the potential and temperature dependencies of the height of the first maximum for cations and anions.
-The height corresponds to the varying amount of cations/anions in the EDL as a~response to the increasing surface charge.
-The height of the first maximum, \textit{i.e.} the number of ions in the corresponding layer, decreases with increasing temperature when $U < 1.8\,\mathrm{V}$.
-As can be seen in Figs.~\ref{fig:FIG3}(d), the second layer at the positively charged surface reaches a~state of maximal number density ($\theta_2$).
-This state corresponds to the dense layer of \emph{co-ions}.
-This layer is conceptually different from the monolayer ansatz introduced in our earlier works.\cite{Kirchner2013tss,Ivanistsev2014wtw,Ivanistsev2015usp} Previously we observed the formation of a~dense layer of \emph{counter-ions} with maximal number density ($\theta_\mathrm{max}$) determined by the packing of ions.
-The potential of the counter-ion monolayer formation is insensitive to the temperature.
-On the opposite, due to the thermal distortion, the formation of the dense layer of co-ions is delayed on the potential scale.
-As can be seen in Fig.~\ref{fig:FIG2}, at 250\,K the dense layer of \emph{co-ions} is formed at 1.2\,V; at 500\,K -- at 2.4\,V. The stagnation of the cation layer \emph{formation} as well as the delay of the stagnation are the most significant observations of this work.
-To our best knowledge, the later has not been yet reported, although the former was discussed in Ref.~\onlinecite{Ivanistsev2015usp}.
+Due to the thermal distortion, the formation of the dense co-ion layer is delayed on the potential scale.
+At 250\,K it forms around 1.2\,V, while at 500\,K -- around 2.4\,V. The stagnation of the co-ion layer formation as well as the delay of the stagnation are the most significant observations of this work.
+To our best knowledge, they have not been reported, although the former was briefly discussed in Ref.~\citenum{Ivanistsev2015usp}.
 To explain the phenomena we propose a~model of the EDL represented as an ionic bilayer.